So, you’re planning your summer trip to Breckenridge. Good choice, by the way. Now it’s time to pick the perfect place to stay.

 Talk with a Breckenridge expert: dial 866.730.4031 or click here for lodging deals.

-Mountain View Properties/ Hike-in/Hike-Out Experience: Obviously, the most popular among visitors – winter or summer.
-One Ski Hill Place (Peak 8), Crystal Peak Lodge (Peak 7) and Grand Lodge (Peak 7) are all situated right at the lifts for easy access to mountain biking or hiking on the mountain.
+Mountain View Properties (Hike-in/Hike-Out Experience): Mountainside lodging is obviously the most popular choice in winter.
+Don’t overlook the importance of being trail-side in summer, too.
+One Ski Hill Place (Peak 8), Crystal Peak Lodge (Peak 7) and Grand Lodge (Peak 7) are all situated right at the base of the mountain, near trailheads (and, oftentimes near a lift) for easy access to mountain biking or hiking on the mountain.
 These are located approximately two miles from Main Street, so think about getting a car or plan on taking the Breck Free Ride (town shuttle) that runs every half an hour.
 Most resorts offer a free shuttle service, as well.

 Walk to Town Experience: With over 200 shops and 75 restaurant and bars in Breckenridge, why not stay within walking distance to Main Street.
 There’s so much to explore day and night.
 If you don’t mind a little walk to town or the slopes, you tend to get some great deals with little compromise.
 The Columbine neighborhood is located just south of town.
 This consists of several condos situated walking distance to the Quicksilver lift on Peak 9 and to Main Street!
 Locals Tip: The Historical District which sits just east of town consisting of private homes, a few condos and cozy B&Bs are all walking distance to Main Street and close to the Arts District.
 Another popular neighborhood to check out is the Four O’Clock neighborhood.
 All condos/townhomes sit along Four O’Clock Rd.
 If you stay in this area you will be no more than 6 blocks from Main Street.
 However, the free town shuttle does stop in this area.
 Are you seeing a trend?
 Don’t feel like walking?
 No worries jump on the Breckenridge Free Ride!